-MIS 125 - Productivity tools - While most students perform well in the Simnet testing, those students who did not perform well did not participate actively throughout the 8-week course.
+MIS 125 - Productivity tools - While most students performed well in the Simnet testing, those students who did not perform well did not participate actively throughout the 8-week course.
 The students who typically do not do well in this course are freshmen where this is their first encounter with this type of online class.

-MIS 250 - This is the third time this assessment has been given for this course.
+MIS 250 - This is the fourth time this assessment has been given for this course.
 So far it appears to be effective.
 It is a very rigorous test, but the students tend to rise to the challenge.
+Students who do the work typically pass the exam.
+Of the students who did not pass the exam, two had been consistent in not completing the weekly work.
+The third student made no attempt to complete the practice exams, and has typically had difficulty with certification exams.